GittyBittyLitty/OpenEPaper/Led-control.md

         uint8_t ildelay3 = ledcfg[9];
         uint8_t grouprepeats = ledcfg[11];

-## MODE 3 - 15 are reserved for future use
+## MODE 1 - 15 are reserved for future use and are used for off at the moment